NCAA cancels national wrestling championships

 A pandemic nightmare shattered the dreams of wrestlers across the nation.

-The NCAA announced today the cancellation of all remaining winter and spring championships, including the Division III wrestling tournament -- which was set to begin tomorrow morning in Cedar Rapids, Iowa -- in response to the growing coronavirus pandemic.
+The NCAA announced Thursday the cancellation of all remaining winter and spring championships, including the Division III wrestling tournament — which was set to begin this morning in Cedar Rapids, Iowa — in response to the growing coronavirus pandemic.

 The Division I and II wrestling championships, along with the men’s and women’s basketball tournaments were also cancelled.
 The moves came the same day as Major League Baseball, the National Hockey League and Major League Soccer all suspended their seasons.
 The NBA suspended its season Wednesday night after Utah Jazz player Rudy Gobert tested positive for the coronavirus.
 Jazz teammate Donovan Mitchell subsequently tested positive.